-Products with retinoid compounds — a fancy word for vitamin A — have been shown to have varying degrees of success at shrinking pores.
+Products with retinoid compounds — a fancy word for vitamin A — to have varying degrees of success at shrinking pores.
 You can read the ingredient labels of products at your supermarket and pharmacy, looking for creams that have “tretinoin” listed.

 Use caution when using.
 These products are typically best applied once per day.
 Using retinoids too frequently can irritate your skin, causing redness, dryness, and flakiness, as well as make you more likely to get a sunburn.

 3. Sit in a steam room

 It may seem counterintuitive to sit in a steam room to close your pores.
 After all, steam opens up your pores and makes your body produce sweat.
 But it’s possible that your pores look enlarged because there’s dirt, oil, or bacteria trapped inside of them.

 Find a steam room and spend 5 to 10 minutes opening up your pores before getting a clean towel and carefully washing your face outside of the room.
 Your skin might appear firmer afterward.

 Steam rooms can be a hotbed of germs and bacteria themselves, though.
 After using a public steam room, take a clean washcloth and dip it in warm water before applying it to your face for a minute or two while it cools.
 This will help your pores to close after the steam has opened them up, and keep new bacteria from entering.

 Using essential oils as a home remedy is all the rage these days, but in the case of shrinking pores, there may be some evidence to back it up.